AIBiology/aibiology.github.io/index.md

 * **Mon, Wed, Fri from 1:55pm - 2:45pm in Bartram 211**

     {% include important.html content="You should make every effort to attend class synchronously.
-While I will record class sessions, **during class is the best opportunity to ask questions and get help from the instructors and others in the class.**" %}
+While we will record class sessions, **during class is the best opportunity to ask questions and get help from the instructors and others in the class.**" %}

 * I understand that some students will need to miss classes sometimes.
-That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.
+That is fine and we will do our best to help you catch up, but regular attendance is the best way to learn.

 ___
 {% include custom/office_hours.html %}

  {% include tip.html content="Coding is not always easy.
 Simple solutions are not always obvious.
-There will be some frustration. <br>**I expect that you will need help.
-You should expect that you will need help.** <br>I want to help you!
-I cannot always help if you do not ask for the help you need. ***Please ask for help!***" %}
+There will be some frustration. <br>**We expect that you will need help.
+You should expect that you will need help.** <br>We want to help you!
+We cannot always help if you do not ask for the help you need. ***Please ask for help!***" %}

 ___